 David Mwambari is an FWO postdoctoral research fellow at the Department of Conflict and Development Studies at Ghent University in Belgium and an adjunct faculty at The African Leadership Centre (ALC) in the Faculty of Social Science & Public Policy at King’s College London (UK).
-He is part of the faculty at the Oxford Consortium on Human Rights workshops and has lectured in workshops held at the University of Oxford, Quinnipiac University (NY) and the Graduate Institute, Geneva.
+He is a core faculty at the Oxford Consortium on Human Rights.
 He was previously an assistant professor of international relations at the School of Humanities and Social Sciences, United States International University–Africa (Nairobi).
-Mwambari was also a visiting research associate at the ALC, King’s College London and Nairobi (2012–2014).
-From 2010 to 2011 he taught at Shawnee State University (Portsmouth, OH, USA) as a visiting assistant professor of international relations, and has served as a teaching assistant at Syracuse University (2008–2010), and as a tutor at La Trobe University (2011–2012).
-He has given lectures and has presented and published scholarly works and poetry in academic and non-academic forums globally.
+He has also taught at Shawnee State University (Portsmouth, OH, USA) as a visiting assistant professor of international relations (2010–2011), has served as a teaching assistant at Syracuse University (2008–2010), and as a tutor at La Trobe University (2011–2012).
+He has given lectures, presented at numerous conferences and has presented and published scholarly works and award winning poetry in academic and non-academic forums globally.
 His publications have appeared in peer reviewed journals including African Conflict & Peacebuilding Review, Memory Studies, The Journal Leadership of Leadership and Developing Societies and chapters in edited books.
 He is currently completing two manuscripts under contracts (one being a co-edited volume).
 He has been a recipient of individual research grants and been part of research teams that received grants from International Development Research Centre (Canada), Carnegie Corporation of New York (USA), Cambridge-Africa ALBORADA (UK), FWO (Belgium), USIU-A (Kenya), CODESRIA (Senegal), and VLIR-UOS (Belgium).
 His work has won various awards including Nancy Millis Award for theses of exceptional merit at La Trobe University in Melbourne Australia.

 Mwambari’s academic journey has led him to a multidisciplinary approach for his studies and work.
 He earned a BA and MA in international relations, both from United States International University–Africa, (2004–2009) and an MA in Pan African Studies from Syracuse University Syracuse, NY, USA, (2008–2010), and a PhD in History at the College of Arts, Social Sciences and Commerce, Humanities and Social Sciences La Trobe University–Melbourne, Australia (2011–2015).
 As a lifelong learner, he has pursued other professional training programs, earning a certificate in mediation under the joint auspices of the Institute for International Mediation and Conflict Resolution at the University of Cape Town (SA) (2006), the Preparing Future Faculty program of Syracuse University (2010), and Duke Divinity School’s Reconciliation and Christianity / Great Lakes Initiative Leadership program (2012 and 2013).